 - switching to cleaner fuels for those trips that need to be driven

-In Southwark, the majority of the borough has been declared an Air Quality Management Area (AQMA) and the council is legally required to prepare and implement measures to address this issue.
+In Southwark, most of the borough has been declared an Air Quality Management Area (AQMA).
+The council is legally required to prepare and implement measures to address this issue.
 Southwark is helping to support the following measures through its Air Quality Strategy & Action Plan and the emerging Movement Plan to:

 - increase journeys by walking, cycling and public transport, and reduce car use, and